 The result for me is summarized when my wife (who is English) looks at wilderness in the USA.
 She sees it naturally through a UK lens.
 She sees, for instance, ranching on public land as natural and of no controversy.
 Compare the this to the call for ‘no moo in ‘92’ or the proposal by Frank and Deborah Popper to create a Buffalo Commons out of the land west of the 100th parallel.
 My wife’s experience is of course rooted in an experience where there are no untrammeled lands.
 Where national parks are dotted with farms and sheep and dry wall enclosures and related buildings.

-American WildernessThe American wilderness experience goes back substantially to Teddy Roosevelt, Gifford Pinchot, John Muir and Aldo Leopold among others.
+American WildernessThe American wilderness experience goes back originally to Abraham Lincoln who set aside the land of the Yosemite Valley as a national park and later to Teddy Roosevelt, Gifford Pinchot, John Muir and Aldo Leopold among others.
 Some would include Henry David Thoreau who I, perhaps snobbishly, dismiss as someone who expresses sentiments derived from a simulation of the wilderness experience.
 (Certainly, a discussion unto itself.)

 In artistic expression one can find the photographs of Ansel Adams or Eliot Porter as reflective of this romantic view.
 The exceptionalism of the American wilderness experience is that there were vast tracts of relatively undeveloped wild land.
 That is not to say it was unoccupied or what happened to the occupants does not consider great regret.
 Indeed, the Native Americans were often shapers of the wild Landscape themselves; from the burning of forests to create meadows for game in the Willamette Valley or the channeling of rivers for irrigation in Southern Arizona.
 Never-the-less the extent of occupation of this wild land and its level of pre-industrial development left it virtually untouched by 21st century standards.